DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 Database Management Systems (DBMS) are software systems used to store, retrieve, and run queries on data.
 A DBMS serves as an interface between an end-user and a database, allowing users to create, read, update, and delete data in the database.

 In Unit 2 we will working with databases using SQL (Structured Query Language), in particular a version caller SQLite.
-Ultimately in Unit 3 we will designing and developing our own DBMS, but for Unit 2 we will use a lightweight DBMS called **<a href="https://sqlitebrowser.org/" target="_blank">DB Browser for SQLite</a>**.
+Ultimately in Unit 3 we will designing and developing our own DBMS, but for Unit 2 we will use a lightweight DBMS called **[DB Browser for SQLite](https://sqlitebrowser.org/)**.

 ---